 The next step to is to a) set up a completely separate and branded business account with a great bank/credit union, then b) sync it with your business accounting software.
 And be sure to shop around at different banking institutions, don't just assume where you bank personally is the best fit!

-These days there are a ton of perks for business accounts, both savings and checkings.
+These days there are a ton of perks for business accounts, both savings and checking.
 Banks have expanded their services by a pretty large margin so take some time.
-Where you build your brand’s financial persona is an important decision.
-If you’re interested check out this brief breakdown article on Small Business Checking Accounts to see the basics of what major banks offer.
+Where you build your brand's financial persona is an important decision.
+If you're interested check, out this brief breakdown article on Small Business Checking Accounts to see the basics of what major banks offer.

-Otherwise, bookmark the Boston district office of the Small Business Administration and Mass.gov’s Business Services portal because they’re likely going to be go-to sources.
+To get started, bookmark the Boston district office of the Small Business Administration and Mass.gov’s Business Services portal because they’re likely going to be go-to sources.
 If you need additional help, there’s a Business License Service we recommend.
 They determine everything required on Federal, State, County and Municipal levels, get the forms, and provide step-by-step filing instructions.